Cyperus esculentus

 Care Guide

-Management is among the most challenging of any temperate weed due to the persistent tuber bank.
+Management ranks with the hardest of any temperate weed because of the persistent tuber bank.
 Hand-pulling removes above-ground foliage and some rhizomes but leaves tubers in the soil.
 Tubers sprout repeatedly; pulling must be repeated every 2–3 weeks throughout the growing season for 3–5 years to exhaust tuber reserves.
 Tilling fragments rhizomes and spreads tubers to new locations.
 Solarization with clear plastic for 6–8 weeks during hot summer months (soil temperatures above 120°F / 49°C) kills tubers in the upper 6 inches (15 cm) of soil.
 Dense shade from competitive plantings or opaque landscape fabric suppresses growth but does not kill deeper tubers.
 In turf, maintaining a mowing height of 3 inches (8 cm) or above reduces nutsedge vigor.
 Tubers survive standard composting temperatures.

 Pruning